-While Christians celebrate Easter this month, Jews around the world will gather in their family homes to celebrate Passover, or Pesach, the biblical feast that also Jesus and his disciples celebrated, and that God ordained to be celebrated annually in remembrance of His mighty act of deliverance some 3500 years ago.
+While Christians celebrate Easter this month, Jews around the world will gather in their family homes to celebrate Passover, or Pesach.
+Passover is the biblical feast that Jesus and his disciples celebrated, and that God had ordained to be celebrated annually in remembrance of His mighty act of deliverance some 3500 years ago.

 A people born into slavery

 The Passover story begins with a people born into slavery.
 The children of Abraham, the father of faith, had become Pharaoh’s subjects.
 For generations they were forced to build his kingdom, the greatest and most powerful of its time.
 Eventually, none of them knew any other life than that of a slave.
 And unless God would intervene, their fate was sealed, without escape, without hope of ever being free.

 In Genesis 15:16 we read that when God deemed the time to be right, he put an end to Israel’s bondage.
 In Moses, survivor of a royal-decreed mass-infanticide, God sent an unusual hero and unconventional deliverer: Moses had a stammer and shun away from public speech, and instead of invading Egypt with an army, he came with nothing but a shepherd’s staff.

 Moses was one of the Israelites, yet not really.
 Though his parents were slaves, he never was, but instead grew up in Egypt’s Royal palace until the day he left its luxuries and splendour behind and joined his brothers and sisters, making bricks, exposed to the task masters’ whip.